How to Mix Colours When Painting in Acrylics

 Choosing the right colours for mixing

 Suppose you want to make green, for example.
 You mix yellow and blue, right?
-Yes, but you have a range of blues and yellows to choose from so how do you know which ones to use?
+Yes, but you have a range of blues and yellows to choose from, so how do you know which ones to use?

-You can save time in working out exactly how to get any colour you want by making yourself a chart like this.
+Save time in working out exactly how to get any colour you want by making yourself a chart like this.

 A chart you can make yourself to remind you how to mix colours